DrPaulBrewer/html5csv/README.md

 CSV.begin("local/helloWorld").download("HelloWorld.csv").go();

+Here, we access the data created in example 1.
+It was stored away in the browser, and it will stay there until explicitly deleted.
+We are going to take that data, and generate a CSV file called "HelloWorld.csv" and output it to the user.

+The user will not have to click on a link, it is pushed at him.
+This is an example to show you HTML 5 Data URL Download in action.
+You should bind this code to a link click function in jQuery if you want a less pushy user experience.

-Downloads directly from the browser.
+The data downloads directly from the browser.
 No server is involved.

 You should be able to send the CSV file to OpenOffice Spreadsheet or Excel without a problem.

-May not work on all browsers, but recent Chrome and Firefox seem ok.
+Example #2 may not work on all browsers, but recent Chrome and Firefox seem ok.

 Finally, to clear the data from your browser, you will need to do a general "delete cookies and other site and plugin data" from chrome's control panel.